jennyeeriksson/capstone/README.md

 This is the report for the capstone project in the data science specialization at coursera.
+The assignment was to create a word predictor from the swiftkey dataset.
 Please see http://jennyeeriksson.shinyapps.io/predictWord for the application.